How to Stay Dry… by Keeping Your Sump Pump Clean

-Multiple regions have experienced record rainfall this summer.
-Those storms likely have left more than a few flooded basements in their wake.
-Unfortunately, this disaster occasionally strikes homeowners who thought they were protected by a functioning sump pump.
-When they find out that the unit malfunctioned due to overdue maintenance the results are less than desirable.
+Multiple regions have experienced record rainfall this summer, and those storms likely left more than a few flooded basements in their wake.
+Unfortunately, this disaster occasionally strikes homeowners who thought they were protected by a functioning sump pump, only to find out that the unit malfunctioned due to overdue maintenance.

-A sump pump can give you security and peace of mind during the wettest months.
-It's important that you periodically clean, inspect and maintain it.
-Follow these simple steps to be sure you’re protected.
-Following this advice will help you to get the best performance out of your basement flooding lifeline.
+A sump pump can give you security and peace of mind during the wettest months, but only if you periodically clean, inspect and maintain it.
+Follow these simple steps to be sure you’re protected and to get the best performance out of your basement flooding lifeline.

 During the wettest weeks, whether it’s spring showers or melting snow, it’s important to check on your sump pump periodically.
-A quick visual inspection should let you know whether or not the pump is working.
-If there’s a problem, catching and addressing it early is crucial.
+A quick visual inspection should let you know whether or not the pump is working, and if there’s a problem, catching it early is crucial.

 When the weather is dry, it’s still a good idea to check in on your sump pump every few weeks to ensure it’s still operational.
-The simplest way to do this is to slowly pour a bucket of water into the sump pit.
-If the pump starts up automatically, you’re in good shape.
+The simplest way to do this is to slowly pour a bucket of water into the sump pit; if it starts up automatically, you’re in good shape.

 Over time, your sump pump’s filter screen will collect mud, leaves, pebbles and other bits of debris.
 If this muck accumulates, it can lead to clogs, premature shutoff of the pump or standing water in your basement.
 When you notice that it’s time to clean the filter, it’s usually a good time to thoroughly clean the entire pump and pit.